rlue/photein/README.md

-   (I want to be able to access my photos from the file manager, find them in an “Open...” dialog, or sync them to other devices with tools like Dropbox or Syncthing.)
+   (I want to be able to access my photos from the file manager, find them in an “Open...” dialog, or sync them to other devices with generic tools like rsync, Dropbox, or Syncthing.)

 3. comes with **no recurring subscription fee**—or better yet, is FOSS